tbensky/PrologScheduling/README.md

 We'll call our top-level goal `plan` and its logic is as follows:

 1. Get a class from the data using `class(ClassNum,_,TimeSlotGroup)`. `ClassNum` will be the class's number (for easy reference), and `TimeSlotGroup` will its required time slot group.
-This is all just rote data at this point.
+This is all just rote data pulling at this point.
 All we care about at the moment is the class number and what time slot group it requires.
 So we ignore the class name right now with the `_`.
-We could do all of this using a class's name, but for now we'll just stick with its number.
+(We could do all of this using a class's name, but for now we'll just stick with its number.)

-1. Ok, so given the class requires `TimeSlotGroup`, lets use ` time_slot(TimeSlotGroup,DaysTimes),` to grab some proposed (and specific) days and times (`DaysTimes`) from that time slot group.
-We don't know which `DaysTimes` Prolog will choose, but we'll leave that up to it (not us).
+1. Ok, so given the class requires `TimeSlotGroup`, lets use ` time_slot(TimeSlotGroup,DaysTimes),` to grab some proposed (and specific) days and times (`DaysTimes`) from within that time slot group.
+We don't know which `DaysTimes` to choose, but feel like this should be part of Prolog's search, so we'll leave that up to Prolog.

 1. So we have a class, a proposed day/time pattern and are prepared to place it into a room, whose number is `RoomNum.` Before placing it, let's be sure it doesn't conflict with a class that may already be in the room using `fits_in_room(RoomNum,DaysTimes)`.

 1. We use Prolog's built in database `assert()` to keep track of placed classes.
 But before we assert a class into the database as being "placed," let's be sure we don't do so if it has already been placed using `\+ room(_,ClassNum,_)`.

-1. If it hasn't been placed, we'll go ahead and place it using `assert(room(RoomNum,ClassNum,DaysTimes))`.
+1. If a class hasn't been placed, we'll go ahead and place it using `assert(room(RoomNum,ClassNum,DaysTimes))`.

 1. Next we check if all classes have been placed using `all_classes_placed`.